What is Radiography?

 Admissions Process and Requirements

 The Radiography Program uses a selective admission process.
 The curriculum emphasizes radiation protection and quality patient care.
 After successfully completing the program you'll earn an associate in applied science degree and will be eligible to take the required exam by the American Registry of Radiologic Technologists and become a Registered Radiologic Technologist.

 The selective admissions process and requirements are listed in phases below.

-- Student MUST attend a Radiography Pre-Application Conference.
+- Student MUST attend a Radiography Pre-Admission Conference.